 If you have ever rented a home you know that there is much more to it than simply giving out the house in perfect condition and paying rent on time.
 There are a few things that both parties can do or keep themselves from doing it that can make the whole thing go a lot smoother.
+Three rules that every tenant and landlord should follow when renting a home.
+Take a look at this article to learn about the top expat life.

 There are few #RentingRules that aren’t always written down in law in some countries but that are extremely important.
 It doesn’t matter if you move abroad to a new country.
 Following are my top three for each of the parties in this sort of business.